Skip to Content

 How do you get 4 Fat quarters from a yard?

-Then, fold each in half and cut again.
+Then fold each piece in half and cut along the fold line.

 How does a regular quarter compare to a fat quarter?